guoqiao/django-layout/README.md

 a generic modern django project layout to bootstrap new project.

 # Built-in battaries
-- UserProxy: add method ot user easily
+- UserProxy: add method to user easily
 - test_users: admin, editor, guest
 - Celery: add tasks in tasks.py and call it
 - API: django rest framework with example